 Blogging Platform: WordPress – Self-hosted WordPress is free to use and it has revolutionized my blog.
 In fact, I wrote a whole post about it.

-Camera: Nikon Coolpix L340 and iPhone 6 – I use my iPhone camera for a lot of pictures, but I also use my camera(s).
-I’ve been using a Nikon Coolpix L32 and since I got it in 2011 and it’s a bit old, I just ordered a new camera to replace it, a Nikon Coolpix L340.
-Both are great, but since I needed a new camera anyway, I wanted a higher quality one.
+Camera: Nikon Coolpix L340 and iPhone XR – I use my iPhone camera for a lot of pictures, but I also use my camera(s).
+I also use a Nikon Coolpix L340.
 Depending on your blogging needs/uses, a simpler camera might work better for you.
-My new camera is basically a step between basic point-and-shoot and a DSLR.
+This Nikon camera is basically a step between basic point-and-shoot and a DSLR.

 Social Media Resources

-Pinterest Scheduler: Tailwind – Oh my goodness.
+Pinterest And Instagram Scheduler: Tailwind – Oh my goodness.
 Tailwind is so, so great.
 According to their website, they have “Multi-board pinning, bulk upload, drag-and-drop calendar and many more shortcuts built with your busy schedule in mind.”
 I love it.
 Get your first month free here.
+If you want to use Tailwind for Instagram, sadly it is not within the same payment, but it has revolutionized my Instagram use and growth.
+When you click that link, you can opt for trying Pinterest or Instagram.
+If you choose Instagram, instead of the first month free, you can get your first 30 posts free.